You have questions, we have answers…

 Can I cook and bake as usual with ZenSweet?

 Yes.
 ZenSweet measures and tastes like sugar.
 You can use it in all your cooking and baking recipes in a 1:1 ratio.
 ZenSweet is a completely natural, zero glycemic, low calorie, healthy replacement for sugar.
-To replace brown sugar, we recommend adding 1 teaspoon molasses per cup of ZenSweet to create 1 cup of "brown sugar" substitute.
-Please check out our recipe blog, The ZenSweet Life and also use ZenSweet as a cup for cup sugar replacement to create your own favorite recipes!
+To replace brown sugar, we recommend adding 1 teaspoon molasses per cup of ZenSweet to create 1 cup of “brown sugar” substitute.
+For some inspiration, check out our recipe blog and also use ZenSweet as a cup for cup sugar replacement to create your own favorite recipes!

 Is ZenSweet really low calorie?